 Enjoying the weather…?
 Not me, it’s been raining and windy here for the last few days.
 It feels like winter, wet and cold!!
 I don’t like it… But fall is a pretty unpredictable time and I’m sure it will start getting nicer soon.
 Let’s hope so.

 Fall also brings all of the yummy fall fruits and vegetables.
 At the farmers market this weekend, I saw these gorgeous apples, and I immediately thought of apple cake.
 I had to bake something with those apples.
 And that’s what I did.

 I love a good pie just like the next person, but my heart was set on a cake this time.
 The inspiration of this cake comes from my mom.
 She bakes a delicious apple cake.
 I changed the recipe a little bit to make it more my own, but the taste is pretty close.

-Preheat the oven to 390F and grease a pan.
-Today, I used a traditional 12″ pan.
+- Preheat the oven to 350F and grease a pan.
+I used a traditional 12″ pan.

-Meanwhile, spread two of the apples (sliced) on the bottom of the cake mold creating a layer of apples.
-Add the cake batter and then spread the remaining sliced apple to the top of the cake.
-Sprinkle some sugar on top.
+- Spread 1/3 of the apples on the bottom of the cake mold, creating a layer of apples.
+Add 1/2 of the cake batter and repeat the process again 1 more time and place the remaining third of the apples on top.

 - Bake for 60 minutes or until a tester comes out clean.